 21. Chok Anan Mangoes

 Chok Anan mangoes are an incredible treat, offering unparalleled flavor and sweetness unmatched by any other type of mango.
 Originating in Thailand, these succulent fruits can now be enjoyed everywhere.
-In addition to their unmistakable taste, Chok Anan mangos ripen very quickly so the ideal time for harvesting is when they reach peak perfection.
+In addition to their unmistakable taste, Chok Anan mangos ripen very quickly, so the ideal time for harvesting is when they reach peak perfection.

 Chok Anan mangoes can range from yellow-orange to a vibrant reddish-pink hue when ripe.
 Gently press the fruit - it should be soft with a pleasant, sweet aroma indicating its ripeness.
-Inside you will find bright yellow flesh encasing small seeds; these magical mangos boast an intense sweetness derived from their high sugar content and are best savored without any cooking or preparation.

 22. Dasheri Mangoes